andygrove/datafusion-archive/README.md

 # Project Home Page

 The project home page is now at [https://datafusion.rs](https://datafusion.rs) and contains the [roadmap](https://datafusion.rs/roadmap) as well as documentation for using this crate or running DataFusion as a distributed cluster.
-I am using [github issues](https://github.com/andygrove/datafusion-rs/issues) to track development tasks and feedback.
+I am using [GitHub issues](https://github.com/andygrove/datafusion-rs/issues) to track development tasks and feedback.

 # Gitter